I3S-ESSnet/Documents/oslo-meeting/minutes.md

 https://docs.google.com/document/d/1V154mfO4pkOXuNOljZeN2V80DoxmtZnTvA-Q3UO2Y6o/edit

-RT : for the management, focus more on cost, in order to make understand the interest of sharing

-FC : it is at the good level for the management, could have more feedbakcs from manager.
-JE : the document is for architects who have to discuss with managers

-RT : to be seen online, or to be used for a presentation in a workshop ?
-JE : many options, could be for a presentation, could be filmed, do it on your own and navigate and focus on what you want ==> it is the main idea of this deliverable, having online/remote workshops (==> also a possibility for an interactive session in Lisbon)

-RT : link parts of the presentation to the document ?
-JE : absolutely
+The document is considered to be at the good level for architects who have to discuss with the managers.
+So, it will be interesting to have more feedbacks from managers about it.
+It is suggested to focus more on costs in order to make understand the interest of sharing.
+The document may be used in many ways, it can be seen online or used for a presentation in a workshop, it could be filmed ... it is the main idea of this deliverable.

 ## ARC